 Red Raspberry Leaf Tea

 Raspberry leaf tea has been used as a herbal remedy to induce labor as early as the 6th century.
-Contrary to popular belief, very little research has been done to suggest that raspberry leaf tea has any impact on pregnancy.
+There is very little research that raspberry leaf tea has any impact on pregnancy.
 The only human studies we were able to find showed that taking raspberry leaf tea made no difference on labor outcomes.
-These studies also did not find any negative side effects of taking raspberry leaf tea, so we can assume that even if doesn’t help put you into labor its still safe to drink while pregnant.
+These studies also did not find any negative side effects of taking raspberry leaf tea.
+We can assume that even if doesn’t help put you into labor its still safe to drink while pregnant.

 As for animal studies on raspberry leaf tea, the results are pretty mixed.
-Some studies show that raspberry leaf tea causes contractions in animals, whereas other studies found that it causes relaxation of the uterus.
+Some studies show that raspberry leaf tea causes contractions in animals.
+Other studies found that it causes relaxation of the uterus.
 These differences most likely have to do with the type of animal tested, how the tea was prepared, and the dosage.
 Overall, we can’t really draw conclusions on whether or not raspberry leaf tea works based on the existing research.

-The Bottom Line: The evidence on raspberry leaf tea is very weak and we don’t have an understanding of how it would induce labor, if it does.
-There are no known negative side effects of taking raspberry leaf tea during pregnancy so it is generally considered safe to consume.
+The Bottom Line: The evidence on raspberry leaf tea is very weak.
+We don’t have an understanding of how it would induce labor, if it does.
+It is generally considered safe to consume.

-Castor oil has been used since ancient Egypt as a natural way to induce labor and many anecdotal reports claim that it works.
+Castor oil has been used since ancient Egypt as a natural way to induce labor.
 One possible reason has to do with something called Ricinoleic acid.
-This active component of castor oil is said to help with the release of a hormone-like substance called prostaglandins which basically ripens the cervix and prepares it for labor.
+This active component of castor oil is said to help with the release of a hormone-like substance called prostaglandins.
+This hormone ripens the cervix and prepares it for labor.
 This sounds pretty convincing so far, but what does the evidence say?

 A Cochran review looked at three different studies on pregnant women who took castor oil to induce labor.
 Two of the three studies found that more than 50% of women who took castor oil went into labor within 24 hours.
 The third study found that going into labor was 3 times more likely for women who took castor oil.

 Although these studies may favour castor oil as an effective way to naturally induce labor, the authors of the review suggest that these results should be interpreted with caution.
-This is because these studies were considered to be low quality and they only looked at small numbers of women.
-This means that even though castor oil may have worked for the women in the study, we cannot say for sure that it would work for most women.
-Some not-so-fun side effects of castor oil have also been reported such as nausea and diarrhea which can put expectant moms at risk for dehydration.
+The studies are low quality and contain small sample sizes.
+Even though castor oil may have worked for the women in the study, we cannot say for sure that it would work for most women.
+Some not-so-fun side effects are nausea and diarrhea.
+This can put expectant moms at risk for dehydration.

-The Bottom Line: Castor oil may help induce labor for some women but higher-quality studies are needed to fully understand if it works.
-It is also important to be aware of the risks of nausea and diarrhea if you choose to use it.
+The Bottom Line: Castor oil may help induce labor for some women.
+Higher-quality studies are needed.
+Be aware of the risks of nausea and diarrhea if you choose to use it.

 The amount of energy your body uses up when going into labor is comparable to running a marathon or any other type of high-cardio workout.
 This means that your energy needs are going to be much higher than usual (around 10g of carbohydrate an hour).
 Research suggests that dates are a good source of energy for women in late pregnancy because of their high carbohydrate content.
 This makes dates a good energizer that helps to store and supply the energy you need for your high-cardio pregnancy marathon aka giving birth.

-The positive effect of dates on labor have been well-noted in the literature.
-Research has shown that eating dates at the end of pregnancy may improve dilation and cervix ripening, increases the likelihood of spontaneous labor and vaginal birth, and lowers the need for other medical interventions.
+Research has shown that eating dates at the end of pregnancy may improve dilation and cervix ripening.
+This may increase the likelihood of spontaneous labor and vaginal birth, and lowers the need for other medical interventions.
 Sounds pretty great right?
 What’s even better is that there are no known side effects of eating dates during pregnancy.
 However, it is important to mention that research has yet to be done on how dates might impact women with gestational diabetes.
-Considering dates are high in carbohydrates they might not be a good option to induce labor in women with gestational diabetes until more research has been done.
+Considering dates are high in carbohydrates they might not be a good option to induce labor in women with gestational diabetes.

 The Bottom Line: Eating around 60-80g of dates a day during late pregnancy can have a positive effect on several labor outcomes.

-Pineapple and pineapple juice have been used as a traditional medicine to induce labor and abortion in South Asian countries like India and Bangladesh.
-However, to this date the effect of eating pineapple has not yet been tested on pregnant women.
-The only research that we do have is limited to animal studies and studies on isolated human uterine tissue.
+Pineapple and pineapple juice have been used as a traditional medicine to induce labor and abortion in some South Asian.
+However, the effect of eating pineapple has not yet been tested on pregnant women.
+The only research that we do have is limited to animal studies and isolated human uterine tissue.

 Although the research on pineapple is few and far in between, the studies that do exist have found that pineapple juice can cause contractions in both non-pregnant rat uteruses and pregnant uterine tissue from humans.
-Basically what these studies did, is they exposed the uterine tissue to pineapple extract which caused it to contract.
+The study found that the uterine tissue contracts when exposed to pinapple extract.
 This effect could possibly be explained by an enzyme in pineapple called bromelain, which researchers believe might cause cervical ripening.
-However, this theory has yet to be proven and the studies that we do have don’t explain what happens when pineapple is eaten by mouth.
+However, this theory has yet to be proven.
+The studies that we do have don’t explain what happens when pineapple is eaten by mouth.

 The Bottom Line: Very limited research suggests that pineapple may cause uterine tissue to contract.
-However, research on the oral consumption of pineapple in humans is needed to understand if eating pineapple is an effective way to start labor.
+More research is necessary.

 Evening Primrose Oil

-Using evening primrose oil to induce labor is generally understudied and we do not know for sure if it should be recommended for pregnant women.
+Using evening primrose oil to induce labor is generally understudied.
 One study showed that evening primrose oil might improve cervical ripeness and increase the likelihood of vaginal delivery.
-However, other studies have found that evening primrose oil did not make a difference in how quickly women went into labor or the length of their pregnancies.
+However, other studies have found that evening primrose oil did not make a difference.
+It did not affect how quickly women went into labor or the length of their pregnancies.